actano/lake-rules/Readme.md

   otherRuleSet.getTargets() method.
 + Build things top-down to avaoid unnecessary rules and files.
 + Rely only on information in the Manifest to generate rules.
++ the incremental build is robust against accidentally misconfiguration.
 + Write small, atomic rules.
 + Avoid phony targets.